 You should get new ones but I’m not sure if they change them in between stops for new passengers.
 So bring your own travel pillow and a blanket I say.

 The Shatabdi express trains are the best for day trips.
-They’re more expensive but you receive air conditioning, 2 meals of decent food and a comfy seat.
+They’re more expensive but you receive air conditioning, 2 meals of decent food, and a comfy seat.

 Booking chair car or executive class, there’s little difference.
-So if you needed to save a few rupees just book chair car.
+So if you needed to save a few rupees just book a chair car.

 8. Keep track of your train via train man

 This app is awesome.
 It’s completely free via the App Store.
-It allows you to keep track of Indian trains real-time.
+It allows you to keep track of Indian trains in real-time.